Tested & Reviewed: The Best Coffee Storage Containers In 2025 & How To Choose

 Overall, you can trust that a company dedicated to quality coffee will not cut corners on the product that keeps your beans fresh.
 While lacking a vacuum seal that sucks the air out, you will notice a huge upgrade in the longevity of delicious flavor from your specialty beans.
 For the price, you are getting a fantastic coffee container.

-Fellow Atmos Vacuum Coffee Canister
+Fellow Atmos Vacuum Coffee Canister: Premium Storage for Serious Coffee Geeks

 Fellow Atmos Vacuum Coffee Coffee Bean Storage Container - 0.4 Liter - Matte Black

 Fellow is a San Francisco-based specialty coffee company founded in 2013, and they are all about bringing function and craft to the world of coffee.
-They are probably best known for their fantastic gooseneck kettle—I use this every day for pour over coffee—and they also have a top-of-the-line coffee grinder on the market.
+They are probably best known for their fantastic gooseneck kettle—I use this every day for pour-over coffee—and they also have a top-of-the-line coffee grinder on the market.

 So it should come as no surprise that the Fellow Atmos Vacuum Canister has a beautiful design and works great at keeping your coffee fresh.
 The product comes in multiple sizes, although I recommend the large 1.2L size that will easily hold a bag of coffee.
 While they do have a clear glass model, I love the matte black color, and it fits in perfectly with my Fellow gooseneck kettle.